sunderedsystems/s5e.sunderedsystems.com/docs/rogue.md

 ---

-### Like Mist
+### Now You See Me
 Attack rolls against the rogue cannot be made with advantage until they have been hit within a round.

 ---

 ### Weighted Dice
-When making a d20 check, the rogue may roll a d4 and add it to the check before the result is known.
-If they fail the check, they may not use this talent again until their Source is fully replenished.
+When making a d20 check, the rogue may spend 2SD to add their spellcasting modifier to the check before the roll resolves.

 ---